 JOB MARKET PAPER

-Abstract: Misperceptions of what others think are widespread and shape how individuals form their own beliefs and take actions.
-On polarizing issues, the effect of correcting these misperceptions may depend on political affiliation.
-I examine this through a preregistered online experiment on climate change beliefs, a highly polarized issue in the United States.
+Abstract: Misperceptions about others’ beliefs are widespread and affect individuals’ own beliefs and behaviors.
+On polarized issues, the effects of correcting these misperceptions may depend on political affiliation.
+I examine this using an online experiment on climate change beliefs in the United States, where attitudes are highly polarized.
 Using incentive-compatible methods, I elicit participants’ own beliefs and their beliefs about others’ beliefs (second-order beliefs).
-I then provide randomized information about others' actual beliefs from either a co-partisan or an opposing partisan source, and observe the updated beliefs and pro-climate actions.
-I find that correcting misperceptions in second-order beliefs affects one's own beliefs and actions about climate change, and the effects depend on whether the individual and the information source are politically aligned.
-Stronger pro-climate beliefs from co-partisans increase individuals’ own pro-climate beliefs and behaviors, while identical information from opposing partisans generates backlash.
-These results suggest that uniform social information campaigns may have a limited impact on polarized issues, while tailoring messages to match the audience’s political affiliation offers a more promising strategy for improving engagement.
+I then provide randomized information about others’ actual beliefs from either a co-partisan or an opposing partisan source, and observe their belief updating and pro-climate actions.
+The findings show that correcting misperceptions in second-order beliefs about climate change shifts individuals’ own beliefs and behaviors, and the effects depend on whether the individual and the information source are politically aligned.
+Stronger pro-climate beliefs from co-partisans increase individuals’ pro-climate beliefs and actions, while the same information from opposing partisans may generate backlash.
+These results suggest that uniform social information campaigns may have limited impact on polarized issues, and messages aligned with the audience’s political affiliation offer a more promising strategy for improving engagement.